-- 4. In the QoS Policy for field, type the name of the application or game. - 5.
-In the Priority Category list, select either Applications or Online Gaming.
-In either case, a list of applications or games displays in the list. - 6.
-You can select an existing item from the list, or you can scroll and select Add a New Application or Add a New Game, as applicable. - a.
-If you add a new entry, the QoS Priority Rules screen expands as shown:
+In either case, a list of applications or games displays in the list.

+- 6. You can select an existing item from the list, or you can scroll and select Add a New Application or Add a New Game, as applicable. - a.
+When you add a new entry, the QoS Priority Rules screen expands as shown: